damiclarivate/clarivate/README.md

 <h3>Make a POST request</h3>

 There are several tools to make HTTP requests to an application (e.g. Postman).
-E.g.
+E.g. you can use the parameters

 ```
 Request type : POST
 URL : http://localhost:8080/trades/calculate